Report: Israel police used spyware on Netanyahu's son, aides

 The witness whose phone was reportedly hacked, Shlomo Filber, is expected to testify in the coming days and Netanyahu’s lawyers are expected to request a delay to his testimony.
 It remains unclear whether any of the evidence allegedly gathered was used against Netanyahu.

+Police Commissioner Kobi Shabtai said that following the recent reports, he has recommended that the government form an external, independent investigation committee headed by a judge.

+In a statement, he said the investigation should aim to “restore public trust in the Israel police on the one hand, and regulate the use of technology by the Israel police on the other.”
+The police say they are already cooperating with an investigation launched by the attorney general.

-Police did not respond to a request for comment on the latest report.
-State prosecutors have told Netanyahu’s lawyers that they are “thoroughly examining” the reports, according to internal communications seen by The Associated Press.
+State prosecutors have meanwhile told Netanyahu’s lawyers that they are “thoroughly examining” the reports, according to internal communications seen by The Associated Press.

 Authorities have not said which spyware might have been improperly used.
 Calcalist has said at least some of the cases involved the Israeli hacker-for-hire company NSO Group.
 Its flagship product, Pegasus, allows operators to seamlessly infiltrate a target’s mobile phone and gain access to the device’s contents, including real-time communications.